tansut/Rag-LangChain-Chainlit-FastApi/README.md

 Place your custom prompt inside the prompt folder (e.g., myprompt.txt), and upload the corresponding PDF files to the rag_source folder (e.g., rag_source/myrag/myfile.pdf).

-Open the src/chainlit_start.py file and configure the RAG instance as follows:
+Copy the src/mycv.py file as src/myrag.py and configure the RAG instance as follows:

 ```python
 rag = ChainlitRag.rag = Rag(